sfigg/commercialization-public/docset/customize/mdm/remotelock-csp.md

 </table>

 <a href="" id="lockandrecoverpin"></a>**LockAndRecoverPIN**
+Added in Windows 10, version 1703.
 The behavior of this setting is similar to LockAndResetPIN, but it performs a non-destructive PIN reset; i.e. it allows you to keep existing keys associated with your PIN.
 It does not actually recover your existing PIN.
 The client will generate a new PIN and send it to the MDM server.

 Executing this node requires a ticket from our PIN recovery service, so the MDM must be enlightened about that service to support it.